World’s Fastest Piston Engine Wheel Driven Vehicle On The Planet

 About George Poteet

-George Poteet is a land-speed racer and car collector based in the Memphis area.
-His street cars have won the prestigious Ridler and America’s Most Beautiful Roadster awards, and his race car has set more than a dozen records with him behind the wheel.
-He’s been over 400 mph more than 50 times.
-Along the way, the Speed Demon has won the Hot Rod Trophy (signifying the fastest car of the SCTA Speed Week meet) an unprecedented 11 times and set numerous world records.
-George and his team, also currently hold the title of World’s Fastest Piston Engine Wheel Driven Car.
+George Poteet was a land-speed racer and car collector based in the Memphis area.
+His street cars won the prestigious Ridler and America’s Most Beautiful Roadster awards, and his race car set more than a dozen records with him behind the wheel.
+He went over 400 mph more than 50 times.
+Along the way, the Speed Demon won the Hot Rod Trophy (signifying the fastest car of the SCTA Speed Week meet) an unprecedented 12 times and set numerous world records.
+George and his team also held the title of World’s Fastest Piston Engine Wheel Driven Car.

 Meet George